 A. International and supra-national regulatory framework

 I. United Nations (UN)

-1. There is no single, legally binding instrument that covers all the issues important to regulating the natural resources sector.
+1. There is no single, legally binding instrument that covers all the issues important to regulating the sustainable natural resources sector.
 However, the UN uses its good offices role and norm setting agenda to cover issues concerning the environment, protecting indigenous people’s interests and mining safety.

 2. The UN Environment report on an Environmental Rule of Law shares best practices and good examples of regulation that protect the environment and states: